 As a destination specialist, do you have practical tips on how to create links between sustainable tourism (ecotourism), conservation and community development?

 The best way to create links between sustainable tourism (ecotourism), conservation and community development, is to acknowledge the value/significance of community and conservation, describe that value and how it should be secured, and use tourism as a/one vehicle to secure that value.
 Tourism is the last ingredient in the mix.

-The best way to engage political and business leaders is to demonstrate commitment to sustainable practices through proper documentation of practices and results, research, and effective communication: information sharing using different, credible platforms.
+The best way to engage political and business leaders is to demonstrate a commitment to sustainable practices through proper documentation of practices and results, research, and effective communication: information sharing using different, credible platforms.
 Consistency is key in winning them over.

 How important is a destination’s sustainability performance nowadays for its competitiveness?

 Sustainability gives destinations and businesses a competitive edge.

 In 2016, STTA did an assessment of occupancy trends between eco-certified lodges and non-certified lodges.
 The graphs showed a higher and continuous upward trend for eco-certified camps and lodges.
 Even when there were disruptions like the break-out of Ebola in central Africa and election challenges, the eco-certified properties remained relatively stable.

 These results are proof that the sustainable practices of a destination and commitment to promoting responsible travel will ultimately decide how attractive or how competitive a destination is.